MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-adfs-wap-report-server.md

 You need to configure ADFS on a Windows 2016 server within your environment.
 The configuration can be done through the Server Manager and selecting Add Roles and Features under Manage.
 For more information, see [Active Directory Federation Services](/windows-server/identity/active-directory-federation-services).

 > [!IMPORTANT]
 > As of March 1st, 2025, the Power BI Mobile apps will no longer be able to connect to Report Server through ADFS configured on Windows Server 2016.
-Customers will have to upgrade their ADFS server to Windows Server 2019 or later, or use Microsoft Entra application proxy.
+See the [note](#windows-server-upgrade-note) at the beginning of this article..

 On the ADFS server, using ADFS Management App, complete these steps.